Spatial Transfer Learning for Estimating PM2.5 in Data-poor Regions: Evaluation

 \subsubsection{United States dataset.}

 As the US region has abundant PM$_{2.5}$ sensors, we select this dataset to simulate a transfer learning scenario within its geographical boundaries.
-The US dataset has daily averaged PM$_{2.5}$ levels for the year 2011 using $1081$ sensors, as shown in Fig.~\ref{data-map}, with a total of over 249k samples and 77 features.
+The US dataset has daily averaged PM$_{2.5}$ levels for 2011 using $1081$ sensors, as shown in Fig.~\ref{data-map}, with over 249k samples and 77 features.
 Although the sample size should be 1081$\times$365, some sensors were inactive on certain days (daily average active sensors: $\sim682$).
 This contributes to missing temporal points in the dataset, which limits the application of time-series forecasting methodologies.
 We follow the prior work~\cite{park2020estimating} and use Layerwise Relevance Propagation~\cite{bach2015pixel} to extract 27 meteorological, topographical, and geographical features.
-As illustrated in Fig~\ref{data-map}(a), we select two source regions, the eastern US (green marker: \textbf{x}) and north-eastern US (yellow marker: ) and a target region, \emph{California-Nevada}.
-Prior works~\cite{bi2020incorporating} have shown that the California-Nevada region has highly diverse topography and meteorology compared to the remaining US, which helps to simulate a TL scenario with distribution shift and low spatial correlation among the source and target domain.
+As illustrated in Fig~\ref{data-map}(a), we select two source regions, the eastern US (highlighted green; marker: \textbf{x}) and north-eastern US (highlighted yellow; marker: ) and a target region, California-Nevada (highlighted pink).
+Prior works~\cite{bi2020incorporating} show that the California-Nevada region has a diverse landscape compared to the remaining US, thereby simulating a TL scenario with distribution shift and low spatial correlation among the two domains.

-We deliberately sample the 128 target region sensors into sets of 5, 7, 9, and 11 sensors, to have fewer sensors in the target region.
+We sample the 128 target region sensors into sets of 5, 7, 9, and 11 sensors to have fewer samples.
 The remaining sensors are used for testing.
 For cross-validation (CV), we use 20 random samples per sensor.
-We extrapolate the active sensors per day and generate a neighborhood cloud for each sensor, including both source and target sensors in the generated cloud.
-The clustered data is then used to generate the LDF, which is then fed to the transfer models.
-Our reported R$^{2}$ and root mean squared error (RMSE) values represent averages across the 20 CVs.
-The features are normalized prior to model training.
+We extrapolate the active sensors per day and generate a neighborhood cloud for each sensor that includes both source and target sensors.
+Next, the clustered data is used to generate the LDF which is fed to the transfer models.
+Our reported R$^{2}$ and RMSE values represent averages across the 20 CVs.
+The features are normalized before model training.
 For qualitative analysis (Section~\ref{ss:qualitative-analysis}), we use $\sim19.5$ million unlabeled satellite data samples from the California-Nevada region.